Chris Christie Fast Facts

 Other Facts:

-While serving as the US attorney for New Jersey, Christie prosecuted over 130 public officials for corruption.
+While serving as the US attorney for New Jersey, Christie prosecuted more than 130 public officials for corruption.

-While serving as the US attorney for New Jersey, Christie prosecuted over 130 public officials for corruption.
+While serving as the US attorney for New Jersey, Christie prosecuted more than 130 public officials for corruption.

-Is a huge fan of Bruce Springsteen and claims to have been to over 100 of his performances.
+A fan of Bruce Springsteen, Christie claims to have attended more than 100 of the New Jersey rocker's performances.

 Timeline: